jr-chapman/foreign-object-anomaly-detection/README.md

 ### Step 1: Clone the GitHub Repository

 First the GitHub repository must be cloned to the local machine.
-Create a local folder where the implementation should be saved.
+Create a local folder to save the implementation to.
 Open a terminal and navigate to the created directory.
 Then execute the following command:

 ```
 git clone https://github.com/jr-chapman/foreign_object_anomaly_detection.git